funkadelic83/liri-node-app/README.md

 # liri-node-app

 LIRI is a language interpretation and recognition interface.
-It receives a text user input to search Spotify for songs, Bands in Town for concerts, or OMDB for movies.
+It receives a text input from the user to search Spotify for songs, Bands in Town for concerts, or OMDB for movies.
 It can also read commands from a local text file, "random.txt".

 LIRI is a CLI app that uses node to determine the user input.
 To use LIRI, clone it to your local disk, then open a terminal window and navigate to LIRI's root directory (which will contain liri.js).